 Recently, I was talking with a friend who has been trying to grow her family for years.
-Her journey has been frustrating, discouraging and heartbreaking at times.
+Her journey has been frustrating, discouraging, and heartbreaking at times.
 The option of looking into the foster care system to find a child or children who are ready to be adopted came up.
-She expressed concern over looking into this option because of “horror stories” she had heard, and that she would always be afraid the biological parents would come back to take away the child.
+She expressed concern overlooking this option because of the “horror stories” she had heard, and that she would always be afraid the biological parents would come back to take away the child.

 I have never adopted a child through the state, but I have a dear friend who has recently finalized the adoption of her beautiful son, Matthew, who was adopted through the foster care system.
 Her insight is informative and moving.
 My questions have been answered, and I know now that this is a wonderful option to adopt.

 1. What led you down the road of foster care?

 My husband and I had a conversation earlier in our marriage about our “life plan” (my husband is very logical and likes to plan out our lives).
 He mentioned that we’d space out our children every 2 ½ -3 years.
 Me, being the more realistic of the two said, “What if life doesn’t happen that way?
 What if we can’t have children?”
 He responded, “Well, then we’ll adopt.”
 I didn’t think I was open to that answer, but after many years of unexplained infertility, we started to look more into adoption.
 We both had reservations about international adoption, and he wasn’t open to infant adoption.
 What else was there?
 One day a friend posted a picture of four foster-children who were looking for their “forever family.”
 I casually showed the post to my husband, and the next day we started our journey down the foster care road.

 2. Did you plan to adopt going into it?

 Yes, we intended to adopt children since we weren’t able to have our own.
 We became foster-adoptive parents, meaning that we intended to adopt any children that we fostered.

 3. What was it like the first time you met Matthew?